 We may need to share it with other departments or organisations for a similar purpose These include Housing Benefits, Derby Homes local housing offices, housing associations, Council Tax, The Benefits Agency, Probation Service, Police, Social Services, other local councils and utility providers.

 Examples of reasons why personal information may be disclosed are for the purposes of preventing or detecting crime, apprehending or prosecuting offenders or assessing or collecting tax.

 8.5 We must issue you with a tenancy agreement and information on your rights.
 We publish our procedures on who we give homes to, transfers and exchanges.
-You may ask to see these at any local housing office and on the Derby Homes website.
+You may ask to see these at any local housing office and on the Derby Homes website..

-Legal rights of tenants in brief Secure flexible Tenants Introductory Tenants
+Legal rights of tenants in brief Secure Tenants Introductory Tenants

 Right to succession Yes Yes

 Right to repair Yes Yes

 Right to be consulted on housing management issues Yes Yes

 Right to assign Yes Yes

 Right to buy Yes No

 Right to take in lodgers Yes No

 Right to sub-let Yes No

-Right to improve No No
+Right to improve Yes No

 Right to exchange Yes No

-Right to vote prior to transfer to new landlord Yes No

-Right to consult on decision to delegate housing management Yes Yes

-Right to participate in housing management contract monitoring Yes Yes